 Tokyo Stations Map

 This map of Tokyo stations shows the city's key transport hubs, from Tokyo Station in the centre to Shinjuku, Shibuya, and Ueno in all directions.
-It helps you to understand how Tokyo's main areas are connected, making it easier to plan your routes, choose where to stay, and find your way around the city with confidence.
+It helps you understand how Tokyo's main areas are connected, making it easier to plan your routes, choose where to stay, and navigate the city with confidence.

 If you're new to Tokyo, this map will help you quickly get to grips with the city's layout.
 You can see the locations of the main stations and nearby attractions, as well as how everything connects.